Lost In Michigan

 Alder Falls

-Posted on August 11, 2020 by Mike Sonnenberg Posted in upper peninsula, Waterfalls .
+Posted on August 21, 2023 by Mike Sonnenberg Posted in upper peninsula, Waterfalls .

-I have been to a lot of different waterfalls in Michigan’s Upper Peninsula but my favorite is Adler Falls.
+I have been to a lot of different waterfalls in Michigan’s Upper Peninsula but my favorite is Alder Falls.
 Located northwest of Marquette it can be a little tricky to find on a two-track road off County Road 550 near Big Bay.
 After parking near a little wooden sign for the falls you need to hike down into a gorge to see the waterfalls.
 There are no steps, so it can be tricky to climb down and back up, especially for someone out of shape like me.
-I think that is why I like these falls so much, they are hard to access, and find, so there is not a large crowd of people, the times that I was there, no one else was around and it was a peaceful place to relax and enjoy the falls as the water rushed around the large rocks in the river.
+I think that is why I like these falls so much, they are hard to access, and find, so there is not a large crowd of people.
+When I was there, no one else was around and it was a peaceful place to relax and enjoy the falls as the water rushed around the large rocks in the river.

 Besides the falls, you are near the Big Bay lighthouse ( you can see my post about it HERE) and the Tavern that was made famous in the Jimmy Stewart movie Anatomy of a Murder